 Back pain at the level of the disc is the most common symptom.
 While thoracic degenerative disc disease is considered a normal part of our body’s aging, this disease can also be brought on by genetics, trauma, injury, or illness.
-It can also cause stenosis over time, narrowing of the spinal canal.
+It can also cause stenosis, a narrowing of the spinal canal, over time.

 - Chronic thoracic pain with or without radiation to the chest/ribs

 - Sensory changes such as numbness, tingling

 - Muscle spasm and changes in posture in the thoracic area